Popkornium18/audiotag/README.md

 # audiotag

 Audiotag is a command line audio tagger written in python3.
 It uses [TagLib](http://taglib.org/) to write the metadata.
 It features a very simple to use interactive mode which lets you tag a single album as fast as possible.

 ## Installation

-You can install audiotag directly from PyPI
+You can install audiotag directly from PyPI.

 ```
 pip install audiotag